This majestic tree attains a height of about 20 meters and his vigorous

 to its distinctive value, not to present any bulk-heading.
 In addition the mushroom is associated with this festival.

-- Fiera di a Castagna, in Bocognano, in December
+- Fiera di a Castagna, in Bocognano, end of November

 The chestnut fair considered to be Corsica's largest regional fair, organized by professionals.
 The chestnut and